-Taking a deeper look at the gains across time, we want to commend the art and culture staff for their hard work to improve these specific areas:
+Taking a deeper look at the gains across time, we want to commend the Commission for their hard work to improve these specific areas:

 - Increasing panel training to three hours.
 This promotes a greater depth of understanding, more opportunities to ensure inter-rater reliability among panelists (a standard of rigor in multi-rater evaluation settings) - Panels by discipline.
-Good improvement in the way panels are organized so that panelist feedback is more specific and relates directly to the discipline areas. - Equity training.
-Embedding equity training within the overall panel training curriculum is an excellent practice, and over the years the City's material and the amount of time spent in this area has improved. - Panel composition.
-We strongly encourage the City to continue the practice of collecting demographic information of the panelists and reporting that out to the public.
-Likewise, eliminating the participation by Commissioners as panelists is a good step toward reducing possible bias and should continue to be implemented as a practice moving forward. - Panelist pool.
-The City made a good improvement in FY21 when it opened the pool of panelists to a wider geographic area, up to a 100-mile radius.
+Good improvement in way panels are organized so that panelist feedback is more specific and relates directly to the discipline areas.

+- Equity training.
+Embedding equity training within the overall panel training curriculum is an excellent practice, and over the years the Commission's material and the amount of time spent in this area has improved. - Panel composition.
+We strongly encourage the Commission to continue the practice of collecting demographic information of the panelists and reporting that out to the public. - Panelist pool.
+The Commission made a good improvement in FY21 when it opened the pool of panelists to a wider geographic area, up to a 100-mile radius.
 Inevitably this will lead to more diversity, not just racially and ethnically but with respect to perspectives as well. - Conflict of interest policy.
 Reducing the timeframe to 12 months is commendable.
-This allows for greater participation from the local arts and culture community.

-Fairness and transparency.
-The verbiage in this section of the operating procedures is clearer than in prior years and includes specific examples of what is meant by these subjective terms.
+This allows for greater participation from the local arts and culture community. - Fairness and transparency.
+The verbiage in this section of the operating procedures is more clear than in prior years and includes specific examples of what is meant by these subjective terms.

-The areas of further improvement we recommend to the City are the following:
+The areas of further improvement we recommend to the Commission are the following:

 - Offer compensation to panelists.
 It is inequitable to ask for free labor from the arts community, and it prevents many BIPOC artists and cultural workers, who are already disproportionately economically affected, from participating. - Embed a review process for panelists to see geographic reach of organizations before providing final rankings.
 Between rounds one and two of scoring, there is no opportunity for the panelists to understand the geographic distribution of their rankings.
-We recommend that the art and culture staff prepare an analysis for panelists between rounds one and two that shows: organization name, round one rank, geographic service area of returning applicants (based on map data) and anticipated geographic service area for new applicants.
-This would clearly show panelists which areas across the City are being underserved and allow an opportunity to reconsider rankings to ensure equitable distribution of funding across all Council Districts. - Include racial equity as a weighted scoring criterion.
+We recommend that the Commission staff to prepare an analysis for panelists between rounds one and two that shows: organization name, round one rank, geographic service area of returning applicants (based on map data), and anticipated geographic service area for new applicants.
+This would clearly show panelists which areas across the City are being underserved and allows an opportunity to reconsider rankings to ensure equitable distribution of funding across all Council Districts. - Include racial equity as a weighted scoring criterion.
 By collecting demographic data of applicants, as recommended earlier in this report, panelists will have new data to consider when ranking organizations.
-By including a scoring criterion for racial equity, the City will ensure a structural process for awarding organizations that have committed to equity work.
+By including a scoring criterion for racial equity, the Commission will ensure a structural process for awarding organizations that have committed to equity work.